Towards electrical domain-wall control in polyacetylene-based electronic nanodevices: Model

-The last term of~$\hat{H}_{\textbf{el}}$ introduces the effect of the external gate voltages.
-In order to simplify the theoretical calculations, we choose to work in the microcanonical ensemble, where the number of electrons $N_{\textbf{el}}$ has been set assuming an overall half-filling condition, i.e. ${N_{\textbf{el}} = N_{s}}$ with $N_{s}$ being the total number of sites in the chain; this condition is ensured by constraining the electronic solutions in all the steps of the variational minimization process.
-As a result of imposing global half-filling (i.e., charge neutrality under our assumptions), the effect of the gate voltages is limited to the redistribution of electronic charge within the system, favoring an excess of electron density at some sites at the expense of its depletion at other points in the chain.
-The microcanonical constraint is equivalent to disallowing electron transfer events, or any other direct interaction, through or with the insulating film, which therefore acts as a decoupling layer.
-While a single-gate version of the device may be simpler to realize from the experimental point of view, it becomes theoretically more complicated as it necessarily would involve interaction and equilibration with an external charge reservoir (i.e., grand-canonical ensemble).
-However, placing the gates sufficiently separated from each other allows to avoid direct interaction between them and enables us to infer the properties of a single-gate device.
-In addition, in what follows we assume exact anti-symmetric gates (i.e, identical to each other but with opposite voltages).
-Accordingly, as shown in Fig.~\ref{fig:device}(b), we define two distinct gate regions~$g^{+}$ and~$g^{-}$, each spanning~$w_{g}$ sites, which are associated with constant voltages $+V_{g}$ and $-V_{g}$, respectively, with ${V_{g} > 0}$.
-In Eq.~(\ref{eq:H_el}), these external gate voltages are encoded in a phenomenological site-dependent chemical potential~$\mu_{n}$, such that ${\mu_{n} = +V_{g},~ n \in g^{+}}$ and ${\mu_{n} = -V_{g},~ n \in g^{-}}$, being zero for non-gate sites (${\mu_{n} = 0 ,~ n \notin \{g^{+}, g^{-}\}}$).
-The anti-symmetry of the external perturbation is crucial for extrapolating our results to the case of a single gate in open conditions, since it would ensure the occurrence of simultaneous and (anti-)symmetric events involving electrons and lattice.
+The last term of~$\hat{H}_{\text{el}}$ introduces the effect of the external gate voltages.
+To simplify the theoretical calculations, in this work we have utilized the microcanonical ensemble, where the total number of electrons $N_{\text{el}}$ is a conserved quantity.
+Additionally, we have introduced an overall half-filling condition, i.e. ${N_{\text{el}} = N_{s}}$, equivalent to global charge neutrality in the present context.
+This condition is ensured by constraining the electronic solutions in all the steps of the energy minimization process (see Sec. \ref{sec:methodology} below).
+Under the global half-filling constraint, the gate voltages produce a redistribution of the electronic charge throughout the system, favoring an excess of electron density at some sites at the expense of its depletion at other points in the chain.
+The microcanonical constraint effectively prohibits electron transfer to or from the environment, particularly the insulating film, which serves as a decoupling layer.